rubocop/rubocop-rspec/manual/cops_rspec.md

 --- | --- | --- | --- | ---
 Enabled | Yes | No | 1.0 | -

-Check that the first argument to the top level describe is a constant.
+Check that the first argument to the top-level describe is a constant.

 ### Examples